top of page

 In the world of attachment theory, understanding the differences between the behaviours of attachment styles can be both enlightening and empowering.

-Whether you identify with this attachment style or want to understand a loved one better, this post will provide valuable insights and clarity.
+Whether you identify with this attachment style or want to understand a loved one better, this post will provide valuable insights and clarity into Hyperactivating strategies of the Anxious Attachment.

 What is a Hyperactivating Strategy?

-Like the deactivating strategies, these Hyperactivating strategies can be understood as coping mechanisms that individuals with anxious attachment tendencies employ to manage their intense fears and desires related to intimacy and relationships.
+Like the deactivating strategies, these Hyperactivating strategies can be understood as coping mechanisms that individuals with anxious attachment tendencies employ to manage their intense fears related to intimacy and relationships.

 It’s important to note that these behaviours are not intentional for the majority of anxiously attached individuals.
-Of course, when we begin to actually work on healing our wounds, we become aware of our patterns of behaviour.
-Becoming aware does come with a higher level of responsibility because you cannot unsee what you now know, and you become responsible for the behaviours that you are aware of.
+It’s typically when we begin to work on ourselves that we begin to see our own patterns of behaviours.
+However, until we become aware of our attachment style, we don’t typically realize that we are engaging in this behaviours.

 Clinginess

-A fear of abandonment might lead to excessively seeking closeness or assurance, and may create anxiety when we perceive that our partner might be pulling away.
+A fear of abandonment might lead to excessively seeking closeness or assurance, and may create anxiety when they perceive that their partner might be pulling away.

 Seeking Constant Reassurance